 Raging Alone 9: Birthday

 Desòchu sat outside of the family cave.
-He had a mug of cactus tea resting next to them, the heat from the heavy ceramic container contrasting to the cold air of the desert night.
-Below, the central fires were dying down and only a handful of the clan were milling around as they finished their card and dice games.
+He had a mug of cactus tea resting next to him, the heat from the heavy ceramic container contrasting to the cold air of the desert night.
+Below, the central fires were dying down and only a handful of the clan milled around as they finished their card and dice games.

 It was a breezy but dark night.
 He couldn’t see the moon, only the eighty or so stars in the sky.
 They were almost peaceful compared to the rest of his day.
 He wondered what it would be like to spend his nights out on the desert, like the so-called night clans did.
 What did they do when they weren’t attacking sun clans like the Shimusògo?
 He didn’t really know anything about them, other than the horror stories the clan warriors told of battles in the past.